 - current and previous employer information, including the start and end dates, pay, job training, education, etc.

 - medical information, including information specific to the person’s diagnosis, treatment, and outlook with AS

-Understanding the terms that a person may come across
+Understanding the terms a person may come across

 When applying for SSDI, a person may come across several unfamiliar terms.
-The following are some common terms that may apply to AS as well as SSDI.
+The following are some common terms that may apply to AS and SSDI:

-- Residual functional capacity (RFC): RFC refers to the person’s ability to continue engaging in functional activities despite their disability.
+- Residual functional capacity (RFC): RFC refers to the person’s ability to continue doing functional activities.
 When evaluating a person’s RFC, the SSA may look at factors such as pain, ability to move, and other potentially limiting characteristics of AS.

 - Appeal: If the SSA denies an application, a person can file an appeal within 60 days of the denial.
-There are four levels of appeal, including reconsideration, hearing by a judge, Appeals Council review, and Federal Court review.
+There are four levels of appeal: reconsideration, hearing by a judge, appeals council review, and federal court review.
 A person can find more information on each appeal process here.

-- Representative: A person applying for SSDI can appoint a representative to contact the SSA and help with filling out the application.
-Although representatives are often lawyers or paralegals, they can be anyone whom the SSA approves.
+- Representative: A person applying for SSDI can appoint a representative to contact the SSA and help fill out the application.
+Although representatives are often lawyers or paralegals, they can be anyone the SSA approves.
 A person must request a representative in writing.
 The representative can only collect fees at the SSA’s discretion.

 Applying for disability benefits for AS can be a complex process.
-A person should get started on applying as soon as they feel that their status will qualify.
+A person should start applying as soon as they feel their status will qualify.
 Often, the SSA denies initial claims, which means a person might need to file an appeal.